Dianthus / Pinks

 Despite having been such a favourite since Tudor times, it is sad that so many old pinks should have been lost to us and are no longer available.
 We are doing our best to preserve the old varieties we can find and if you have a variety which we don't stock, from which we could take a few cuttings, we'd love to hear from you.

 All Dianthus like a hot, sunny, open position in well-drained soil.
 Light shade is tolerated, provided they get several hours of sun light.
 They are drought resistant once established.

-PLEASE NOTE: unlike some mail order nurseries, our Dianthus are not sold as tiny plug plants (rooted cuttings) but are established plants in 9cm pots.
+PLEASE NOTE: unlike some mail order nurseries, our Dianthus are not sold as tiny plug plants (rooted cuttings) but are established plants in 9cm x 10cm pots.
 You can plant them in your garden as soon as you receive them, or leave them in their pots until you are ready to do so.

 You can read an article we were invited to write for the Rare Plant Fair website here.